Tensor: Using tensor products

 Using the properties of the tensor product, it can be shown that these components satisfy the transformation law for a type (p, q) tensor.
 Moreover, the universal property of the tensor product gives a one-to-one correspondence between tensors defined in this way and tensors defined as multilinear maps.

-This 1 to 1 correspondence can be archived the following way, because in the finite dimensional case there exists a canonical isomorphism between a vectorspace and its double dual:
+This 1 to 1 correspondence can be achieved in the following way, because in the finite-dimensional case there exists a canonical isomorphism between a vector space and its double dual: